Content

 • Clément, Olivier.
 The Roots of Christian Mysticism: Texts and Commentary.
 2nd ed.
 New York: New City Press, 2013.

 • Edwards, Denis.
-The God of Evolution: a Trinitarian Theology.
+The God of Evolution: A Trinitarian Theology.
 New York: Paulist Press, 1999.

 • Hildegard of Bingen.
 Scivias.
 Translated by Columba Hart & Jane Bishop.
 The Classics of Western Spirituality.
 New York: Paulist Press, 1986.